razonyang/pushevs.com/content/posts/2024-03-16-migration-from-wordpress-to-hugo.md

 Hugo describes itself as "world's fastest framework for building websites", but that's not why I chose it to make the new PushEVs website.

 As time goes by, Wordpress websites start to become slow and buggy - partly because installing plugins is fun and easy...
-Security and backups/restores are can also give us more headaches than they should.
+Security and backups/restores can also give us more headaches than they should.

 This is why I chose a static generator like Hugo: